 In addition to the difference between the contractual underpayment and allowable charges, as submitted on the claim, and the contracted rate, penalties are graduated based on the timeframe prompt payment was postponed:

-If your practice or organization is looking to increase revenue and recoup lost profits, make sure to check out the Physician Advocacy platform that Medical Bill Gurus offers.
-Our insurance experts offer free auditing of closed accounts, and we only take a service fee based on the penalty we collect.
+If your practice or organization is looking to increase revenue and recoup lost profits, make sure to speak with the Medical Billing Experts the Physician Advocacy platform that Medical Bill Gurus offers.
+Our insurance billing experts offer free auditing of closed accounts, and we only take a service fee based on the penalty we collect.